Mustang Coupe vs. Convertible

 Let’s take a look at some of the benefits of having a convertible Mustang.
-Obviously, you can’t beat driving with the ragtop down on those beautiful summer days—it just seems to add an additional level of quality and enjoyment to driving.
-Having the option of putting your convertible top up or down really lets you control your driving atmosphere.
+Obviously, you can’t beat driving with the ragtop down on those beautiful summer days—it adds an additional level of quality and enjoyment to driving.
+Having the option of putting your convertible top up or down lets you control your driving atmosphere.
 One nice and often overlooked feature to a convertible Mustang comes when working on the car during the hot summer days.
 Rather than being cramped and sweaty while working under a hot hard top covered interior, you can pop the top and enjoy the sun while you work on your ride.

-What are the cons to choosing a convertible Mustang over a Coupe?
+What are the Cons to Choosing a Convertible Mustang Over a Coupe?

 In addition, and in the worst case scenario, if a convertible should roll over the lightweight frame offers no protection like the steel frame of a hard top.
-This is why if you plan on taking your convertible Mustang to the track a 13.99 or quicker time in a vert without 5-point roll cage is not legal.
-Once these few upgrades to reinforce the frame are completed and you drop a couple hundred pounds from your Mustang, your convertible will equally be competing with a coupe down the track.
+This is why if you plan on taking your convertible Mustang to the track, a 13.99 or quicker time in a vert without 5-point roll cage is not legal.
+Once these few upgrades to reinforce the frame are completed and you drop a couple hundred pounds from your Mustang, your convertible will be competing with a coupe down the track.

-What are the pros of choosing a coupe?
+What are the Pros of Choosing a Coupe?

 The year round Mustang driver will most likely choose the hard top for its tight seals and leak proof reliability (no one likes freezing in the colder winter months).
 When it comes to building a racing or autocross car, a coupe is your better bet.
 Yes, both models can be made into competing drag cars but the coupe may require a little less to do so (overcoming the weight difference and additional NHRA requirements).
-The steel frame roof in the coupe offers maximum protection from possible roll over in addition to strengthening the body preventing any body roll on high horsepower/torque Mustangs.
+The steel frame roof in the coupe offers maximum protection from possible roll over in addition to strengthening the body, preventing any body roll on high horsepower/torque Mustangs.
 A coupe will require less initial structural support than its convertible counterpart.

-What are the drawbacks of choosing a Mustang coupe over a convertible?
+What Are the Drawbacks of Choosing a Mustang Coupe Over a Convertible?